 The University Honors College is inviting applications for its Honors College Faculty Fellowship Program.
 The Faculty Fellowship Program is an exciting initiative that seeks to connect curious and dedicated Honors students to tenured and tenure-track faculty in the Arts, Humanities, and Social Sciences who are conducting dynamic and cutting-edge research and creative work.
 We are seeking one fellow to begin her or his two-year term in Fall of 2019 (academic years 2019-2020 and 2020-2021 respectively).
 The successful applicant will be encouraged to develop new classes and new formats for course delivery in the Honors College, while helping our exceptional undergraduates explore new topics, new interests, and new connections.
 Faculty interested in exploring innovative research and experiential learning opportunities that foster cross-disciplinary engagement are especially encouraged to apply.
 The aim of this program is to make the Honors College a true incubator for pedagogical innovation with the potential to benefit campus as a whole.

 During the two years of the fellowship, the teaching load of an Honors Faculty Fellow will be apportioned thus:

-Applicants should be tenured or tenure-track faculty in the Arts, Humanities or Social Sciences with a proven commitment to pedagogical innovation, and a strong record of teaching and mentoring undergraduate students.
+Applicants should be tenured or tenure-track faculty in the Arts, Humanities or Social Sciences with a commitment to pedagogical innovation, and a strong record of teaching and mentoring undergraduate students.
 Successful applicants will have one (1) non-Honors course per academic year bought out at a rate not to exceed $3500 per course, and must seek the approval of their departmental chair before accepting the fellowship.

-Questions and completed application packages should be sent to Honors College Administrative Director, Karyn St. George, email@example.com.
+Completed application packages should be sent to Honors College Administrative Director, Karyn St. George, email@example.com.

 Last updated: April 12, 2021 12:02 pm EST